weichen219/Course-code/README.md

+Course name : Optimization and Heuristics Course
-Using greedy algorithm to sovle travelling salesman problem
+Using greedy algorithm to sovle travelling salesman problem in matlab